 "Understanding Health Insurance Basics"

-Before diving into the intricacies of health insurance options, it’s crucial to grasp the fundamental concepts that underpin these plans.
-Familiarizing yourself with key terms and types of health insurance will lay the foundation for a well-informed decision-making process.
+Before diving into the intricacies of health insurance options, it's crucial to grasp the fundamental concepts that underpin these plans.
+Familiarizing yourself with key terms and types of health insurance will lay the foundation for a well-informed decision-making process."Key Terms in Health Insurance"

 Health insurance, like any industry, has its own set of jargon and terminology.
 Understanding these key terms will help you navigate conversations with insurance providers and make sense of the fine print in policy documents.
-Some essential terms to be aware of include:
+Some essential terms to be aware of include:- Premium: The amount you pay for health insurance coverage, typically on a monthly basis.

 - Deductible: The amount you must pay out of pocket before your insurance company starts contributing.